Tickets Istanbul

 • When to visit: Daily, generally from 10am-7pm.
 Tuesday-Thursday right after opening feels noticeably calmer than 1pm–4pm on weekends and school-holiday dates, because the shark tunnel and penguin habitat draw the biggest midday crowds.

 • Getting in: From 950 TL for standard entry at the attraction.
-Headout’s Istanbul Aquarium Tickets with Bus Transfers from Taksim & Sultanahmet bundles entry with round-trip transport, and booking ahead matters most in summer and on school-holiday weekends.
+Istanbul Aquarium tickets with bus transfers from Taksim & Sultanahmet bundles entry with round-trip transport, and booking ahead matters most in summer and on school-holiday weekends.

 • How long to allow: 1.5–2.5 hours for most visitors.
 It stretches closer to 3 hours if you stop for feeding sessions, the rainforest zone, and photos in the tunnel.